ZichenFrankFu/CGGaming/README.md

 **User Interactions**
-Users are now able to
+We added 2 new interaction mechanics for the game.
+Players are now able to:

-1. Press shift for increasing movement speed.
-2. Press f to pick up items.
-(Example: poop / cake, which are rotating in game)
+1. Movement Control: Players can press Shift key to temporarily increase their movement speed through the game world.

+2. Item Pick-Up: Players can now press the 'F' key to pick up interactive objects (e.g., poop or cake).
+These objects can be collected from the environment when aimed at by the player's camera.
+Upon successfully picking up an item, it will be removed from the scene, and a notification "Press 'F' to pick up [the object]" will inform the player of the pick-up.

 <img width="793" alt="Screenshot 2024-10-02 at 08 07 21" src="https://github.com/user-attachments/assets/76604d80-92ba-498a-b185-86bc6958d123">

+**Extending AbstractControl and AbstractAppState**

+We extended AbstractAppState in the GameState class to control the overall state of the game, including player movement, interactions, and printing statements.
+We extended AbstractControl in the ObjectControl class, which defines the behavior for rotating items like the cake in the scene.